What is cisplatin and 5FU?

 Serious and life-threatening side effects

-If you have low levels of an enzyme called DPD (DPD deficiency), you may have a higher risk of severe or life-threatening side effects.
+If your body does not produce enough of an enzyme called DPD, you may have a higher risk of severe or life-threatening side effects.

 Contact the hospital